RitikaPandey77/InteriorScopes/README.md

 # InteriorWebsite
-Static Website for Interior Decorator company
+This project is made in support of a small interior decoration business.
+This website is a complete portfolio of the organization and it includes information about the company and the projects they have dealt with alongwith their customers feedbacks.

-This is a static template and it contains some essential services which is needed for any Interior decorator.
+Kindly feel free to contact the business!

-If User go to the service page, user should do enquiry for perticular service from that page.
+Thank You.